 SETTING THE SCENE.

 Before everyone gets to the campfire, you can do a lot to prepare the scene and get everyone in the right frame of mind.
 Three ideas I've seen work very well, but are more appropriate at a District (or higher) camp(oree) where you have a large number of participants involved.

 The second idea, coupled with the first, solves the problem of everyone not quite knowing where to stand when they get around the fire.
-Since we are talking about a formal campfire, reinforce this by pre-determining and marking the circumference of the fire site with suitable markers and establish an 'entrance' to this area through a flag honour guard.
-The Campfire Leader can then lead everyone through the honour guard and around the boundary line.
-By the time the leader comes back around to the perimeter to the entrance way, everyone else who followed him will be properly positioned around the fire.
+Since we are talking about a formal campfire, reinforce this by pre-determining and marking the circumference of the fire site with suitable markers and establish an 'entrance' to this area through a flag honor guard.
+The Campfire Leader can then lead everyone through the honor guard and around the boundary line.
+By the time the leader comes back around to the perimeter to the entranceway, everyone else who followed him will be properly positioned around the fire.

-Hopefully, if things go right, your perimeter candles will keep your audience from goofing around too much (since they can now be seen ?), will stop them creeping ever closer to the campfire ('cause they don't want to get too close to the candles ?) and will nicely close off the campfire as they all burn down around about the same time - yeh, right !
-But give it a try anyways.
+Hopefully, if things go right, your perimeter candles will keep your audience from goofing around too much (since they can now be seen ?), will stop them creeping ever closer to the campfire ('cause they don't want to get too close to the candles ?) and will nicely close off the campfire as they all burn down around about the same time - yeh, right!
+But give it a try anyway.

 Should you wish to be a little more creative or formal in the illumination of your campfire circle, there are a number of styles of 'torches' that can be made.

-As with any matters dealing with open flames, please make sure that safety is uppermost in your thoughts when determining style, placement, proximity to people, etc..
+As with any matters dealing with open flames, please make sure that safety is uppermost in your thoughts when determining the style, placement, proximity to people, etc.

 THE USE OF STORY'S